couchbaselabs/CapellaDataStudioBuilds/my-website/docs/Workbenches/workbench.md

 AI assisted Query Workbenches to develop your SQL++ queries.
 :::info
-The Worbench is common to all types of connections with these exceptions:
+The Worbench is common to all types of connections:

-- AI Assist is not available for _Couchbase Self Managed Clusters_
+- AI Assist needs a _Capella Login_
-- Query Configuration is not applicable for _Capella Columnar_
+- Not all Query Configuration parameters are not applicable for _Capella Columnar_
   :::

 ## The Workbench UI